From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: CoSur

 \section{CoSur}

-To activate ITA of LLM in IPP scenario, we propose CoSur, which consists of four modules: representation extraction, territory construction, authorship discrimination, and cognitive editing.
-The framework of CoSur is shown in Figure \ref{framework}.
+To further bridge the gap between hidden representations and output behavior, we propose Cognitive Surgery (CoSur), which framework that is shown in Figure \ref{framework}.
+It consists of four modules: representation extraction, subspace construction, authorship discrimination, and cognitive editing.